masonnicoletti/toxic-comment-analysis/README.md

 From Jigsaw competition in Kaggle.
 A dataset of Reddit comments and sentiment analysis metadata: https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data

-- the test and training sets from the competition are within the data/ folder of this repository
+- the test and training sets from the competition are within zip files under the data/ folder of this repository